 The Collins Cup is a triathlon event organised by the PTO that’s loosely based on golf’s Ryder Cup.
 The competition will pit three teams – Europe, USA and International – of 12 triathletes (6 men, 6 women) against each other in the race for glory and (a remarkable) prize purse of $1.5m.

-Each team will put forward one athlete to race against one person from each of the other two teams in a three-person ‘matchplay’ battle over a middle-distance, non-drafting format (1.9km swim, 90km bike, 21.1km run).
+Each team will put forward one athlete to race against one person from each of the other two teams in a three-person ‘matchplay’ battle over 100km, in a non-drafting format (2km swim, 80km bike, 18km run).

 Who is racing this year’s Collins Cup?